mjwelchphd/pdkim/README.md

   (handle error) if ok != PDKIM_OK
 end
 ```
 Verifying may produce multiple signatures because it produces one signature for each signature in the message.
-The third call verifies and retrieves the signature:
+The third call verifies and retrieves the signatures:
 ```ruby
 ok, signatures = pdkim_feed_finish(ctx)
 (handle error) if ok!=PDKIM_OK